How to Create a Bootable USB Installer for macOS?

 • Click Continue and follow the instructions that appear on your Mac’s screen.

-A bootable USB drive is helpful when you want to download macOS on multiple systems or on a different volume of the hard drive.
-For this, you need a USB drive, with at least free storage space of 14 GB.
+Creating a bootable USB drive is helpful when installing macOS on multiple systems or on separate hard drive partitions.
+You only need a USB drive, with at least 16 GB of free storage space and some technical know-how.

 Was this article helpful?